 EU, EEA and Swiss citizens in the UK before the end of the transition period (11pm on 31 December 2020) and their eligible family members can, if eligible, apply for immigration permission in the UK under the UK government’s EU Settlement Scheme

 .
 Anyone who is eligible under the scheme and wishes to remain in the UK beyond the end of the 'grace period' (see below) will need to apply under the scheme or will need apply for immigration permission under another category of the immigration Rules.

 Immigration permission for those coming to the UK from 11pm on 31 December 2020

-The new Student route opened at 9 a.m. on 5 October 2020 for applications made outside the UK only from EU, EEA and Swiss citizens coming to the UK from 1 January 2021 to study a course which meets the requirements of the route.
-EU, EEA and Swiss citizens will only be able to make an immigration application as a Student from inside the UK from 11pm on 31 December 2020.
+The new Student route opened at 9 a.m. on 5 October 2020 for applications from EU, EEA and Swiss citizens coming to the UK from 1 January 2021 to study a course which meets the requirements of the route.
+EU, EEA and Swiss citizens have been able to make an immigration application as a Student from inside the UK since 11pm on 31 December 2020.
 See the information from the UK government about applying under the new student route.